Prior Authorization V1 Getting Started

 Overview

-The Prior Authorization Inquiry API allows providers to check authorization statuses directly from payers in real-time by connecting EDI, web portal payers, and UM vendors for efficient authorization inquiries.
+The Prior Authorization API allows providers to check authorization statuses directly from payers in real-time by connecting EDI, web portal payers, and UM vendors for efficient authorization inquiries.
 This API is designed to streamline the process of obtaining prior authorizations, which can often be a cumbersome and time-consuming task.
 By integrating with various payers and vendors, it ensures access to the most up-to-date information regarding authorization statuses, allowing for quicker decision-making and improved patient care.

-Additionally, the Prior Authorization Inquiry API supports high levels of customization, providing for adaptability of requests and responses to meet specific requirements.
+Additionally, the Prior Authorization API supports high levels of customization, providing for adaptability of requests and responses to meet specific requirements.
 This flexibility can help providers manage workflows more effectively and reduce administrative burdens, leading to enhanced operational efficiency.

 Key Features